acrinym/PhoenixCodex/README.md

 - Quick preset buttons in the Settings panel for fast theme switching.
 - Optional "Hide Magic" toggle removes occult-themed controls when needed.
 - Real-time progress bar and status messages during indexing and TagMap generation.
+- Import and export custom themes as JSON files for easy sharing.

 Settings and Theming
 --------------------